 Inform about potential to interfere with quorum sensing using phytogenics, trends in animal feeding, challenges in monogastrics and much more…

-Scientific Lead and deputy Head of R&D In 2015, Tobias Aumiller joined the Delacon family as Research and Development Manager for Swine and Microbiology.
+Scientific Lead and deputy Head of R&D at Delacon.
+In 2015, Tobias Aumiller joined the Delacon family as Research and Development Manager for Swine and Microbiology.
 He received his diploma in Technical Biology and completed his Ph.D. in animal nutrition at the University Hohenheim in 2015, focusing on feed-gut-microbiota interaction.
 In his leisure time Tobias loves playing table tennis and also participates in championships.